SkygearIO/guides/auth/social-login/ios.md

 1. Configure Callback URLs

-    The callback URL is URL of your application that skygear redirects after user authenticated.
+    The callback URL is URL of your application that Skygear redirects to after user is authenticated.
 You can configure the app scheme by adding following lines into the `Info.plist` and replace `${YOUR_APP_SCHEME}` with your URL scheme.

     ```xml
     <key>CFBundleURLTypes</key>